japila-books/apache-spark-internals/docs/core/BlockFetchingListener.md

 BlockFetchingListener is used when:

-* xref:storage:ShuffleClient.adoc#fetchBlocks[ShuffleClient], xref:storage:BlockTransferService.adoc#fetchBlocks[BlockTransferService], xref:storage:NettyBlockTransferService.adoc#fetchBlocks[NettyBlockTransferService], and xref:storage:ExternalShuffleClient.adoc#fetchBlocks[ExternalShuffleClient] are requested to fetch a sequence of blocks
+* storage:ShuffleClient.md#fetchBlocks[ShuffleClient], storage:BlockTransferService.md#fetchBlocks[BlockTransferService], storage:NettyBlockTransferService.md#fetchBlocks[NettyBlockTransferService], and storage:ExternalShuffleClient.md#fetchBlocks[ExternalShuffleClient] are requested to fetch a sequence of blocks

-* `BlockFetchStarter` is requested to xref:core:BlockFetchStarter.adoc#createAndStart[createAndStart]
+* `BlockFetchStarter` is requested to core:BlockFetchStarter.md#createAndStart[createAndStart]

-* xref:core:RetryingBlockFetcher.adoc[] and xref:storage:OneForOneBlockFetcher.adoc[] are created
+* core:RetryingBlockFetcher.md[] and storage:OneForOneBlockFetcher.md[] are created

 [[contract]]
 [source, java]